Wang-xjtu/SPNet/README.md

 ## Training

-Training code is coming soon.
+The training code will be released after acceptance.

 ## Testing